-Jörg Geiger Champagner Bratbirne: Pear Perfected Since 1797
+Jörg Geiger Champagner Bratbirne: Perry Since 1797

 A pear variety that’s been turned into sparkling perry since 1797.
 Champagner Bratbirne is on the Slow Food Ark of Taste.
 Slow Food Germany even won a legal case to protect its historic name.
 Jörg Geiger now makes an alcohol-free, sparkling version that sits somewhere between champagne and cider, and has no business being shelved with standard non-alcoholic drinks.